Dsajeet/Udacity_blog_post/README.md

 Write a blog post  Airbnb  data. and data analysis on the Airbnb  data

 ## Motivation
-The analysis is to explore, investigate and explain factors relate to the price and the customer reviews of Airbnb listings in the NYC.
+The analysis is to explore, investigate and explain factors relate to the price and the customer reviews of Airbnb listings.
 ## Programming Language
 Python